This post may contain affiliate links. Please see my disclosure policy for details.

 As well as making and designing neon signs, he started collecting those that were being thrown away.

-He established his own neon museum in 1978 and named it after ‘God’s Own Junkyard: The Planned Deterioration of America’s Landscape’, a book by Peter Blake which campaigns against capitalism.
+He established his own neon museum in 1978 and named it after ‘God’s Own Junkyard: The Planned Deterioration of America’s Landscape’, a book by Peter Blake that campaigns against capitalism.

 He got his big break when meeting the director of Mona Lisa, Neil Patrick Jordan, which starred Michael Caine.